Carson City Symphony, Carson City, Nevada

 Photograph of Alexander Tutunov

-Attention musicians!
-The Carson City Symphony, conducted by Music Director David Bugli and Assistant Conductor Brian Fox, will begin rehearsals for their April 28 concert on Wednesday, February 28, 2024, from 6:20 to 8:30 p.m., at the Carson High School band/orchestra room, 1111 N. Saliman Road in Carson City.
+The Carson City Symphony, conducted by Music Director David Bugli and Assistant Conductor Brian Fox, presents a concert, "We Got Rhythm," on Sunday, April 28, 2024, at 4:00 p.m. at the Carson City Community Center, 851 E. William Street in Carson City.

 "We Got Rhythm" concert